-- Lines 12a through 12g.
-Enter the partner's proportionate share of the development zones credits from Schedule DC. - Line 12h.
+■ Line 12b.
+Enter the partner's proportionate share of the manufacturer's sales tax credit computed on Schedule 3Z.

+■ Line 12c.
 Enter the partner's proportionate share of the supplement to the federal historic rehabilitation tax credit from Schedule HR.